Osceola: Capture and death

 On October 21, 1837, Osceola and 81 of his followers were captured by General Joseph Hernández on the orders of General Thomas Jesup, under a white flag of truce, when they went for peace talks to Fort Peyton near St. Augustine.
 He was initially imprisoned at Fort Marion in St. Augustine, before being transferred to Fort Moultrie on Sullivans Island, outside Charleston, South Carolina.
 Osceola's capture by deceit caused a national uproar.
 General Jesup's treacherous act and the administration were condemned by many congressional leaders and vilified by international press.
 Jesup suffered a loss of reputation that lasted for the rest of his life; his betrayal of the truce flag has been described as "one of the most disgraceful acts in American military history."

 That December, Osceola and other Seminole prisoners were moved to Fort Moultrie.
 They were visited by various townspeople.
 The portraitists George Catlin, W. M. Laning, and Robert John Curtis, the three artists known to have painted Osceola from life, persuaded the Seminole leader to allow his portrait to be painted despite his being gravely ill.
 Osceola and Curtis developed a close friendship, conversing at length during the painting sessions; Curtis painted two oil portraits of Osceola, one of which remains in the Charleston Museum.
 These paintings have inspired numerous widely distributed prints and engravings, and cigar store figures were also based on them.

-Osceola, having suffered from chronic malaria since 1836, and having acute tonsillitis as well, developed an abscess and died of quinsy on January 30, 1838, three months after his capture.
-He was buried with military honors at Fort Moultrie.
+Osceola, having suffered from chronic malaria since 1836, and having acute tonsillitis as well, developed an abscess.
+When he was close to death, as his last wish he asked the attending doctor, Frederick Weedon, that his body be returned to Florida, his home, so that he might rest in peace.
+He died of quinsy on January 30, 1838, three months after his capture.
+Rather than honoring his last wish, Weedon cut off Osceola's head and buried his decapitated body, displaying the Seminole leader's head in his drug store.
+During the time Weedon had the head in his possession, he would often place it in the bedroom of his three sons as punishment for misbehavior.
+Weedon would later give the head to his son-in-law, Dr. Daniel Whitehurst, who gifted the head to Valentine Mott in 1843.
+Mott placed it in his Surgical and Pathological Museum, where it was presumed destroyed in a fire in 1866.